MartinQM/MartinQM/README.md

-# This is my Blod website.
+# This is my Blog website.

 # Based on Hyde